learn-co-curriculum/dsc-using-yelp-api-codealong/README.md

-As you can see, we're primarily interested in the 'bussinesses' entry.
+As you can see, we're primarily interested in the 'businesses' entry.

 Let's go ahead and create a dataframe from that.